 Is Collision Insurance Required?

-There are no states that actually requires you to carry collision insurance, but if you have a loan on your car or if you lease it, your lender will typically require you to have collision coverage.
-However, if you own your caroutright, collision coverage is optional.
+There are no states that actually require you to carry collision insurance, but if you have a loan on your car or if you lease it, your lender will typically require you to have collision coverage.
+However, if you own your car outright, collision coverage is optional.